A topic from the subject of Biochemistry in Chemistry.

 Procedure

-4. Measure and record the heart rate and blood lactate levels of both volunteers before, during, and after exercise.
+1. Pre-exercise Measurements: Measure and record the resting heart rate and baseline blood lactate levels for both volunteers.

-Capillary blood sampling:* Capillary blood sampling is a method of obtaining blood from a small blood vessel under the skin.
-It is a less invasive method than venipuncture (drawing blood from a vein).
+Capillary blood sampling: Capillary blood sampling is a method of obtaining blood from a small blood vessel under the skin.
+It is a less invasive method than venipuncture.
+Strict adherence to sterile technique is crucial to prevent infection.

 Significance

 This experiment demonstrates how the biochemistry of the body changes in response to exercise.
-The results can be used to determine the optimal exercise intensity for a given individual.
+Specifically, it shows the relationship between exercise intensity, heart rate, and lactate production.
+The results can be used to illustrate the shift from aerobic to anaerobic metabolism during high-intensity exercise and can be used to determine training zones for optimizing performance and recovery.

 Share on: